post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 This document requests/registers a new entry to the TLS Supported Groups registry, according to the procedures in
  {{Section 6 of tlsiana}}.
-These identifiers are to be used with the point-in-time specified versions of MLKEM in the third round of NIST's Post-quantum Project which is specified in {{kyber}}.
+These identifiers are to be used with the point-in-time specified versions of ML-KEM in the third round of NIST's Post-quantum Project which is specified in {{kyber}}.
- The identifiers used with the final, ratified by NIST, version of MLKEM will be specified later with in a different draft.
+ The identifiers used with the final, ratified by NIST, version of ML-KEM will be specified later with in a different draft.
- \[ EDNOTE: The identifiers for the final, ratified version of MLKEM should preferably by different that the commonly used [OQS codepoints](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/oqs-template/oqs-kem-info.md) \]
+ \[ EDNOTE: The identifiers for the final, ratified version of ML-KEM should preferably by different that the commonly used [OQS codepoints](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/oqs-template/oqs-kem-info.md) \]

  Value: